phanan/virtualmin-nginx-config-hook/README.md

 ## Disclaimer and License
 MIT © [Phan An](http://phanan.net).

 This package is created and shared with hope that it may help someone out there, but its owner shouldn't take any responsibility for any claim, damages or other liability whatsoever.
-See `LICENSE`.
+See [LICENSE](LICENSE).